RatserX/cignium-searchfight/README.md

 # Configuration

-Configurable options, such as the API Key and the request URLs, can be modified inside the ConstantHelpers.cs class.
+Configurable options, such as the API Key and the request URLs, can be modified inside the `ConstantHelpers` class.

 # Resources